ddalthorp/GenEst/README.md

 help(pkm)
 ```
 ## Further Reading
-For further reading about the models that GenEst is based on and about how to use the software, download the guides available in the release "assets".
+For further reading about the models that GenEst is based on and about how to
+use the software, download the guides available under the "tags" tab under
+"Repositories" on the left sidebar at https://code.usgs.gov/ecosystems/GenEst